4 Tips to Get an Entry-Level Legal Assistant Job

 How is a legal assistant different from a paralegal?

-Legal secretaries serve on the administrative side, performing duties such as greeting clients, answering phones, scheduling appointments, and maintaining the calendar.
-Legal assistants can also fill these secretarial roles while supporting the lawyer in other ways from investigating to writing.
-Paralegals perform more in-depth preparatory work and function more similarly to an attorney.
-For example, a legal secretary might type minutes, while a legal assistant might prepare the case brief and the paralegal could work to develop the ruling with the lawyer directly.
+Legal secretaries serve on the administrative side, performing duties such as greeting clients, answering phones, scheduling appointments and maintaining the calendar.
+Legal assistants can also fill these secretarial roles while supporting the lawyer in other ways, from investigating to writing.

-Tip #1: Demonstrate effective communication skills
+Tip #1: demonstrate effective communication skills

-Tip #2: Highlight the experience you do have
+Tip #2: highlight the experience you do have

 Tip #3: Express a willingness to learn

-At Whitman Associates, Inc., we are celebrating 50 years of providing expert staffing in Washington, D.C. and the surrounding area.
+At Whitman Associates, Inc., we are celebrating over 50 years of providing expert staffing in Washington, D.C. and the surrounding area.
 Start by emailing your resume to resumes@whitmanjobs.com to see what doors can open for you.

 WAI Staff